 Pocket quadcopters like this DHD D1 are appreciated because they are affordable and extremely portable.
-For beginners I always recommend to start with small and inexpensive models.
+For beginners, I always recommend starting with small and inexpensive models.
 Crashes always happen and it’s not a good idea to throw out the window a $500 model.

 There are many interesting micro quadcopters on the market and is a tough decision, especially for newbies, which one worth more.
-On my Qadcopter reviews section you can read more about few of them.
-I hope that will give you at least some suggestion regarding which model fits more for you.
+On my Quadcopter reviews section, you can read more about a few of them.
+I hope that will give you at least some suggestions regarding which model fits more for you.

 I found on the internet many DHD D1 reviews, some of them are very good, made by professional writers so it is hard to add something new.
-Anyway, as usual I will try to do my best to reveal many useful information regarding this product.
+Anyway, as usual, I will try to do my best to reveal a lot of useful information regarding this product.

 When my wife saw for the first this little drone, she asked me “aren’t you too old for this toy?“, I answered her that “the quadcopters are like boobies to me, I like them all, huge ones and small ones too 😀“.